akoidan/blog/src/content/blog/managing-windows-linux-bootloaders.md

 You can use `losetup` to load partition table from the file like above.

+There are 2 ids that are used in file systems:
+ - Disk GUID.
+Which is a single for all disk and not relevant to us.
+ - Partition GUID, which is alway a UUID (36 base_16 characters) in GPT
+ - Volume Serial Numer.
+E.g. NTFS is 16 base_16 characters
+ - There's also a filesystem type id to detect whether it's NTFS or Ext.
+Not relevant to us

+When you copy a partition with `dd` it will clone the partition Volume Serial Number.
+Which is a desired outcome if we want to keep same configuration of fstab or window disk conf.
+Also eject or erase your old partition since you don't wanna have 2 identtical Volume IDS in the OS.
+AS for partition GUID it can have new id, in this case WIndows Bootloader should be fixed which is described below

 ## Fix windows bootloader
 Inject flash drive with windows, select it from the BIOS and boot from it.